JuliaPy/SymPy.jl/examples/tutorial.md

 This could include variables besides `x`.

 The output is a simple expression, so `diff` can be composed with other functions, such as `solve`.
-For example, here we find the critical points of a rational function:
+For example, here we find the critical points where the derivative is $0$ of some rational function:

 ```
 f(x) = (12x^2 - 1) / (x^3)